 - About the Noodles: You can use wide rice noodles, pappardelle, or whatever other wide, flat noodles you like.
 Another option would be to use rice noodles, but stick with the thinner ones normally used for pad thai.
 That way, you get the rice noodle flavor.
 Whichever you choose, know that it’s okay if the noodles break or stick a little bit during cooking.

-- Veggie Options: Broccoli and spinach are two easy choices, but if you wanted you could definitely add some carrots, bell peppers, or mushrooms for color and variety.
-Use what you have!
-Keep in mind that denser veggies like carrots take longer to cook than delicate veggies like bell pepper.
+- Veggie Options: Broccoli and spinach are two easy choices, but if you wanted, you could definitely add some carrots, bell peppers, or mushrooms for color and variety.
+Use what you have.
+Keep in mind that denser veggies like carrots take longer to cook than delicate veggies like bell peppers.

-- Meat and Meatless Choices: This stir-fry would also be wonderful with thinly-sliced beef, pork, or some peeled and deveined shrimp.
+- Meat and Meatless Choices: This stir-fry would also be wonderful with thinly sliced beef, pork, or some peeled and deveined shrimp.
 For a meatless option, try scrambled eggs or tofu.
-Yum!

 Tasty Serving Ideas

 This one-bowl noodle dish is a meal in itself, thanks to the healthy noodles, hearty chunks of chicken, and nutritious veggies.
-But if you would like to add another dish or two to the menu, here are some easy ideas!
+But if you want to add another dish or two to the menu, here are some easy ideas!

-- A Light Salad: A simple, crisp salad like this Sesame Cucumber Salad would make a refreshing side dish with hearty pad see ew.
-Healthy and easy to make!
+- A Light Salad: A simple, crisp salad like this Sesame Cucumber Salad would make a refreshing side dish with hearty pad see ew, as well as this Cabbage Cucumber Salad.

 - A Contrasting Stir Fry: Offer the best of both worlds with another stir-fry dish, like Steak Stir Fry with Zucchini Noodles.
-This low-carb recipe is full of umami flavor and will add a fun, hearty contrast to your meal.
+This recipe is full of umami flavor and will add a great contrast to your meal.

-- Snap Peas: Sweet and crunchy snap peas are always welcome on my table – how about yours?
-If you like these healthy veggies, you’ll love this easy recipe for Sesame Snap Peas.
+- Veggies: Sweet and crunchy Bok Choy is always welcome.
+If you like these nutritious veggies, you’ll also love this easy recipe for Sesame Snap Peas.